 - If you are considered a resident, you will be taxed at a graduated rate of 0% to 30% depending on your income.
 You will be able to claim several tax reliefs (personal and family deductions, rebates, etc) which will reduce your taxable income.

 PCB should be deducted for both residents and non-residents provided their income exceeds the minimum threshold for PCB.

-For a full list of the income tax rates imposed by LHDN, please click here.
+Here is the link to the full list of the income tax rates imposed by LHDN.

 Please refer to this article to find out who qualifies as a resident.